-The curved anterior (aortic) cusp is the larger one of the two and can be found on the opening’s aortic side.
-The posterior (mural) cusp is narrower and is situated somewhat towards the back, on the left.
-It features indentations (clefts) at two points, forming three ‘scallops’ or ‘segments’ (lateral, central and medial) along the free edge.
-Two smaller indentations can be found on each side, the anterolateral and posteromedial commissures (joining points); these dents are what separate the anterior and posterior leaflets.
+The curved anterior (aortic) cusp is the larger of the two and can be found on the opening’s aortic side.
+The posterior (mural) cusp is narrower and is situated toward the back, on the left.
+It features indentations (clefts) at two points, forming three scallops or segments (lateral, central, and medial) along the free edge.
+Two smaller indentations can be found on each side, at the anterolateral and posteromedial commissures (joining points), separating the anterior and posterior leaflets.

 What is the function of the mitral leaflets?
 How do they function?

-Once blood enters the lungs and undergoes oxygenation, it passes through to the left atrium via the pulmonary veins.
-The left ventricle relaxes (in diastole) and the bicuspid valve opens, allowing the oxygen-rich blood to enter it.
-Then, in systole, the mitral valve shuts as the left ventricle contracts and ejects the blood into the aorta by way of the aortic valve.
+Once blood enters the lungs and undergoes oxygenation, it passes through to the left atrium in the body via the pulmonary veins.
+The left ventricle relaxes in diastole and the bicuspid valve opens, allowing the oxygen-rich blood to enter it.
+Then, in systole, the heart’s mitral valve shuts as the left ventricle contracts and ejects the blood into the aorta by way of the aortic valve.

-Blood may leak back into the atrium (mitral regurgitation) and cause congestive heart failure, atrial fibrillation, pulmonary hypertension, etc., and make one more prone to infective endocarditis.
+Blood may leak back into the atrium (mitral regurgitation) and cause congestive heart failure, atrial fibrillation, pulmonary hypertension, etc., making the patient more prone to infective endocarditis.
 Alternatively, less blood may pass through into the ventricle during diastole (mitral stenosis) due to calcification (obstructive growths on the leaflets), leading to similar problems.